microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 - **data/stores.json**: Sample store data with store locations
 - **data/inventory.json**: Sample inventory records with stock entries

+Make sure to look around in these files to see what's going on in the server.
 Now, let's install the dependencies so that we can run the server locally.

 ### Install dependencies